 Overnight Slow Cooker Oatmeal - Here is an easy way to serve a crowd a hearty breakfast before facing the elements for a day of winter sports.
 You can assemble it in the slow cooker in the evening and wake up to a bowl of hot, nourishing oatmeal.
 With 193 calories and 4 WW PointsPlus Value.
 Found at Eating Well.

 Weight Watchers Strawberry Oatmeal - Cinnamon-sugar oatmeal is topped with fresh sliced strawberries.
 This high-fiber breakfast is sure to keep you satisfied for hours.
 7 WW PointsPlus Value.
 Found at Weight Watchers

 More Ways to Enjoy Oatmeal For Breakfast

-Baked Oatmeal Recipes – A great roundup of tried & true baked oatmeal recipes from around the web with WW PointsPlus and calorie information.
+Baked Oatmeal Recipes – A great roundup of tried and true baked oatmeal recipes from around the web with WW PointsPlus and calorie information.

 Summer Muesli Recipes – A great no-cook way to enjoy oats, especially during the warm summer months.

-Healthy Homemade Granola Recipe – Delicious slim & healthy granola sweetened with maple syrup.
+Healthy Homemade Granola Recipe – Delicious slim and healthy granola sweetened with maple syrup.